 Ah, summer in Finland!
 From June to August, the weather is warm, and the days are long.
 It’s festival season, so you’ll find plenty of events celebrating music, art, and local food.
 You can tap your feet to jazz, folk, or whatever tunes float your boat.

 But let’s not forget about the lakes, the real summer gems of Finland.
-You can go swimming, boating, or even try your hand at fishing.
+You can go swimming, boating, or even try your hand at fishing during your senior tour of Finland.
 If you like to keep things low-key, grab a book and relax by the water’s edge.

 Fall Foliage and Harvest Season